 The work has a broad association with landscape and is resonant with marks made by cultivation, ancient and modern.
-I work building up multiple layers with palette knife and then sanding, scoring and erasing to reveal or obscure a memory of something previous.
+I work building up multiple layers with palette knife and then sanding, scoring and erasing – constantly adding and subtracting to reveal or obscure a memory of something previous.
 I use elements of what I see, predominantly from the landscape, paring down to simple abstraction.
 Contrast and balance are an important part of the work – the juxtaposition of negative space with complex surfaces of textural layering.
 The ongoing conflict between order and chaos.

 My training and background is in design and this has had a significant effect on my understanding of form, proportion and mark making and has been instrumental in the development of a graphic approach to the work.